dacr/web-echo/README.md

 # web-echo

-web-echo service allows you to easily define on the fly JSON recorders which can be fed by remote services using either the dynamically generated webhook or the websocket you've provided.
+web-echo service allows you to easily define on the fly JSON recorders which can be fed by remote services using either the dynamically generated webhook or the websocket (soon) you've provided.
 Then, at any time you can check what have been sent by the configured remote services.
+[Check the swagger API specification](https://mapland.fr/echo/swagger) for more information.

 ## Configuration